AlbusPercivalDumbledore/PitchDark-Fox/README.md

 ## STYLING ADDONS

 Themes for Addons are contained in 'Extensions' folder.
-For styling addons, you've to go to about:debugging, copy Internal UUID of extension, and paste in addon's stylesheet, in place of 'Enter Internal UUID here'.
+For styling addons, you've to go to about:debugging, copy Internal UUID of addon, and paste in addon's stylesheet, in place of 'Enter Internal UUID here'.
 Addons I've styled:

 ### Auto Tab Discard
 https://addons.mozilla.org/en-US/firefox/addon/auto-tab-discard/